Isaac Paredes Player Props: Rays vs. Padres

 Isaac Paredes At The Plate

-- In 14.5% of his games this season, he has hit a home run, and 4.7% of his trips to the plate.
+- In 15.9% of his games this season, he has homered, and 5% of his trips to the plate.

-- In 38.7% of his games this year, Paredes has had at least one RBI.
-He's picked up more than one in 11.3% and driven in three or more of his team's runs in six contests.
+- In 25 games this year (39.7%), Paredes has picked up an RBI, and in seven of those games (11.1%) he had two or more.
+He has also driven in three or more of his team's runs in six contests.

-- He has scored in 37.1% of his games this year, with more than one run scored in 12.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.